SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 # Abstract
-In this chapter, we will show an example of use of JijBench with the traveling salesman problem as an example.
+In this chapter, we will show an example of use of JijBench with the parameter search for the traveling salesman problem.

-We will compare a route derived from optimization calculations with a casually chosen multiplier with the optimal route found by benchmarking results of optimization calculations with varying multipliers.
-Then we will confirm that the efficiency is improved as a result.
+To get a better solution in optimization, it's often necessary to adjust the parameters.
+In optimization of TSP by Ising optimization, which is discussed here, we need to adjust parameters, called multiplier, that determines the weights of the constraints in order to get a better feasible solution.
+We use grid search to determine the multiplier, and JijBench simplifies this process.

 # Introduction to the Traveling Salesman Problem (TSP)